jayofelony/pwnagotchi/README-google.md

 Now, the product name and consent screen need to be set -> click ‘Configure consent screen’ and follow the instructions.
 Once finished:

-Select ‘Application type’ to be Desktop application.
+Select ‘Application type’ to be Web application.

 Enter an appropriate name.